trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Download balenaEtcher: https://www.balena.io/etcher/

-After you have `Etcher` installed and `Raspberry Pi OS` file downloaded, you can now insert the SD card with microSD USB card reader into your computer.

 - Launch Etcher and choose the Raspberry Pi image that you downloaded, select your microSD card and click `Flash`.

 After flashing is done, look in "This PC” for a disk name “boot or USB drive” (re-plug USB card reader if not seen).
-Go to that disk, create a new text file called **_`ssh without 'txt' extension`_**. <i>(Disable “Hide extensions for known file types” in the file explorer options if you don't see it)</i>
+Go to that disk, create a new text file called **_`ssh without 'txt' extension`_**. <br><i>(Disable “Hide extensions for known file types” in the file explorer options if not showing)</i>

 <p align="center">
  <img src="https://i.imgur.com/eV6uMbz.jpg">